-The NIM discriminators are used for the halo counter signals.
+NIM discriminators are used for the halo counter signals.
 Thresholds on these discriminators are set manually.
-The initial threshold settings for the most are ~ 25 mV and will not change during the beam counter calibration or during the run.
-Calibration will include setting the gain of PMTs by changing the HV.
-Initially, without beam, gain-threshold settings are chosen in such a way that most of counters count ≤ 1 Hz on the scalers, as shown in Figure 1.
-To bring up this Jorger scaler window, find the medm window corresponding the main hps_epics interface, use the mouse to click on "File", "Open" and select "scaler.adl" for the Jorger scaler in IOC classc4 and "scaler_c.adl" for the one in IOC classc1.
+The initial threshold settings for the most are $\sim 25$ mV and will not change during the beam counter calibration or during the run.
+Calibration will include changing gain of PMTs by changing HV settings.
+Initially, without beam, Gain-Threshold settings are chosen in such a way that the most of counters count $\leq 1$ Hz on the scalers, as shown in Figure 1.
+To bring up this Jorger scaler window, find the medm window corresponding the main hps\epics interface, use the mouse to click on "File", "Open" and select "scaler.adl".
 If this fails, you can login as hpsrun on clonioc1, then enter :